-Canine Influenza – Canine influenza (H3N8) is an emerging disease affecting dogs here in the Houston area.
-Canine influenza is a highly infectious viral disease that affects the canine population and causes upper respiratory symptoms similar to Bordatella.
-These symptoms can be self-limiting, or can lead to more severe symptoms including death.
+Canine Influenza – There are now two different strains in the United States that we vaccinate against in order to protect your pet.
+The first strain reported in early 2004 was an H3N8 influenza A virus.
+In 2015 a second strain was identified when an outbreak occurred in Chicago caused by a separate canine influenza virus, H3N2.
+Since the outbreak in Chicago 2015, thousands of dogs have been confirmed positive for H3N2 canine influenza across the U.S. Canine influenza is a highly infectious viral disease that affects the canine population and causes upper respiratory symptoms that can range between mild to severe.
+Mild symptoms are lethargy, reduced appetite, and a fever.
+Sneezing and discharge from the eyes and/or nose may also be observed.
+Dogs with the severe form of canine influenza develop high fevers (104ºF to 106ºF) and have clinical signs of pneumonia, such as increased respiratory rates and effort.
+Pneumonia may be due to a secondary bacterial infection.
 Many, if not all dogs whom come in contact with this disease are susceptible as it is something they have never come in contact with and therefore do not have an immunity to.
-To combat the spread of this disease, Heights Veterinary Clinic is recommending the canine influenza vaccine as part of our annual vaccine package, and we are requiring it for any dog that is boarded or hospitalized in our clinic.
+To combat the spread of this disease, Heights Veterinary Clinic is recommending the Bivalent Canine Influenza vaccine as part of our annual vaccine package, which protects against both H3N8/H3N2 strains.
+We are requiring it for any dog that is boarded or hospitalized in our clinic.
 In addition, many boarding kennels across the city are requiring the vaccine be given prior to boarding your pet in their facility.
-The canine influenza vaccine requires an initial vaccine in puppies greater than 6 weeks of age and then a booster of that first vaccine 2-4 weeks later.
+The canine influenza vaccine requires an initial vaccine in puppies greater than 6 weeks of age and then a booster of that first vaccine 3-4 weeks later.
 The vaccine is then given yearly along with the pet’s annual vaccine package.
 The staff of Heights Veterinary Clinic believe that this is best medicine for the protection of your pet.

-CANINE DISTEMPER– Central Texas is currently experience a sharp rise in the number of reported distemper cases.
-During a normal year there are only a handful of reported cases, but in 2011, there were a confirmed 30 cases of this deadly virus.
-Canine distemper is an airborne disease and can be transmitted between dogs very easily through contact or simply sharing space.
+Canine Distemper– Canine distemper is an airborne disease and can be transmitted between dogs very easily through contact or simply sharing space.
+Canine distemper is a virus that attacks the respiratory, gastrointestinal and nervous systems of puppies and dogs.
 Symptoms include fever, diarrhea, difficulty breathing, lethargy, dry nose, mucus from the eyes and nostrils, and jaw spasms called “chewing-gum fits.”
 Mortality rates for this disease in young dogs can be as high as 90%.
 Although treatments are available, they are often costly and very hard on the animal.
 The best treatment for canine distemper is prevention by way of vaccination.

-TICKS– Many people are experiencing the unpleasant discovery that their dogs have ticks.
-Ticks are difficult to control and eradicate.
+Ticks– Ticks are difficult to control and eradicate.
 In addition to being disgusting, ticks serve as transmitters of disease both to dogs and humans.
 We have all heard about the danger of ticks transmitting Lyme Disease to dogs and humans, but there are several more diseases that are transmitted, likewise.
-We have the latest product available for tick control on dogs – Parastar Plus by Novartis.
-In addition to ticks this product also helps to control fleas.
-It is a topical and is effective for up to 30 days.
-Call us to ask about it.
+We have the latest product available for tick control on dogs – Credelio by Elanco.
+In addition to ticks this product also protects against fleas.
+Credelio is an oral preventative that starts killing fleas and tick in just 4 hours.